sdemercurio/markdown-blog/README.md

 # markdown-blog
-Blog built using Node.js, Express, MongoDB, and Vanilla JavaScript
+Blog built using Node.js, Express, MongoDB, and EJS